wilfreddv/qualm/README.md

 # Qualm

-Qualm is an esolang, which uses a stack based memory model.
+Qualm is an esolang, which uses a cell-based memory model.

 ## Installation